johannesjh/favagtk/CONTRIBUTING.md

-## Contributing
+# Contributing

-All contributions are greatly appreciated... pull requests are welcome, and so are bug reports and suggestions for improvement.
+All contributions to favagtk are greatly appreciated... pull requests are welcome, and so are bug reports and suggestions for improvement.

-### Viewing Debug Output
+## Viewing Debug Output

 Starting favagtk from the commandline allows to view its debug output and helps understand what is going on "under the hood".
 This can be useful to analyze a problem prior to reporting a bug.